 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption is pervasive throughout Tanzanian society and is a serious problem across all sectors of the economy.
-The most affected sectors are government procurement, land administration, taxation and customs.
-Petty corruption in dealings with traffic, customs and immigration officers deters investment.
+The most affected sectors are government procurement, land administration, taxation, and customs.
+Petty corruption in dealings with traffic, customs, and immigration officers deters investment.
 Corruption is criminalized under the Prevention and Combating of Corruption Act (PCCA), which covers attempted corruption, extortion, passive and active bribery, money laundering and bribery of a foreign official.
-A range of legislations cover other corruption offences, but anti-corruption laws are applied inconsistently and are poorly enforced.
+A range of legislation cover other corruption offenses, but anti-corruption laws are applied inconsistently and are poorly enforced.
 Gift-giving and the use of facilitation payments for the purpose of inducing corrupt behavior are illegal under the PCCA.
 However, companies should note these practices can be commonly encountered when doing business in Tanzania.

 Last updated: October 2016

 The Tanzanian judicial system is tainted by corruption and is subject to executive influence.
 The judiciary is underfunded, corrupt and inefficient, especially in the lower courts (HRR 2015).
 Court clerks and magistrates are known to accept bribes to open/misdirect cases or to altogether determine a case’s outcome, respectively (HRR 2015).
 Companies also report that irregular payments are often exchanged in return for favorable court decisions (GCR 2015-2016).
 Accordingly, the degree to which the system can provide an expeditious and fair trial is questionable (BTI 2016).
 Despite widespread perceptions of judicial corruption and susceptibility to political interference, the institution has proven its autonomy with the prosecution of two former government officials for corruption in 2015 and upholding the ruling despite subsequent appeals (GI 2016).